Best Electric Razor of 2020

 This model has a single foil cassette (as opposed to most of the foil models that come with 3-5), so it is noticeably less efficient.
 It also does not have a rechargeable battery — instead, it runs on two AAs.
 It could be a blessing if you are going on a short trip (no need to remember the charger), but if the batteries die partway through, you'll have to buy some more.

 The Micro Touch SOLO is a compact body groomer.
 It comes with three attachments — 1mm, 3mm, and 5mm — so you can keep your beard at a precise and consistent length without having to worry about getting the blades too close to your skin.
+We saw pretty decent end results with this model.

 Why You Should Trust Us